 “Why am I like this?”

-Your brain is simply not designed to work in a linear, steady, predictable energy pattern.
-It works in seasons…bursts and rest.
+Your brain is not designed to work in a linear, consistent way.
+It works in cycles or seasons that require bursts of creative energy and then rest.

-How to work with the AuDHD creative cycle
+How you can work with the AuDHD creative cycle

-During a creative burst, you might start five projects at once.
-Instead of trying to finish everything while the spark is hot, create places to store your progress:
+When you’re having a creative burst, you might start five projects at once.
+But instead of trying to finish everything while in that creative burst, create places to store your progress, such as:

 -